emilianoregazzoni/Bellabeat/README.md

 print(mean(sleepDay_merged$DiffBedSleep))
 ```
 ![image](https://user-images.githubusercontent.com/20979227/181071814-baae8b20-831c-4a3d-b456-cd8c3459c4b0.png)
 +39 minutes is the average to get asleep for the users.
 It seems to be a huge amount of minutes.
-World average is between 10 minutes and 20 minutes to fell sleep.
-Seems to be a problem.
-The average of the 30 person is the double of the World average.
-Maybe this persons have early insomnia.
+World average is between 10 minutes and 20 minutes to fell asleep.
+It seems to be a problem.
+The average of the set of 30 person is the double of the World average.
 __This is an insight__

 Now make a query, to obtain the sum of, (grouped by user and day week):

 ```
 SELECT d.Id , w.DayWeek, SUM(d.TotalSteps) as TotalSteps, ROUND(SUM(d.TotalDistance),2) as TotalDistance, SUM(d.calories) as TotalCalories
 FROM dailyactivity_merged d , dayweek w
 group by d.Id, w.DayWeek
 order by d.ActivityDate
 ```

 Now I have the information grouped, I will name it “Resume general”
 ![image](https://user-images.githubusercontent.com/20979227/181072221-d78566c6-4aae-44a4-ab27-01bf16918b7b.png)

 I have explored correlations in the data.
 Something obvious is the relation between steps and calories burned.
 As you walk in a day, you will increase your burned calories.
 Check it out:
 After explore the graphs ggplot2 give us, for work with 2 variables, I took geom_smooth

 ```
 df <- dailyActivity
 ggplot(df, aes( df$Calories ,df$TotalSteps )) +
   geom_point() +
   geom_smooth(method = "lm")
  ```

   ![image](https://user-images.githubusercontent.com/20979227/181072753-54f6a96c-7af4-4ef2-83a9-81e5d285d2a8.png)

 This graphic properly shows the correlation between the 2 variables used, steps and calories burned.
 It seems to be so good, just for one particular value.
 There is a record that indicates +3500 were burned but just with a bit more of +2500 steps.
 Inusual than the others, so let’s check that particular record.
 Get all data ordered by TotalSteps, the first one is that particulary point at the graph.
 Also this record has a very high value in VeryActiveDistance , which is completely ok, that means this event probably was an High Intensity Interval Training (HIIT).
 A kind of workout with a particular intensity that makes you spend a lot of calories, with no necessary walk so much.

 ```
 dailyActivity %>% arrange(-dailyActivity$TotalSteps)
 ```

 ![image](https://user-images.githubusercontent.com/20979227/181072989-43bc3b66-1173-430f-8455-adf6ad6c62a7.png)

 Searching on the internet, I found the average calories burned by a person rounds between 2000 to 2500.
-So let’s check if the average calories burned by users it’s ok, or maybe some users need to do more activity.
+Let’s check if the average calories burned by users it’s ok, or maybe some users need to do more activity.
 Get the sum of the calories burned by user:

 ```